julyx10/lap/README.md

 ## License

-This project is dual-licensed under MIT OR Apache-2.0.
+This project is licensed under the GPL-3.0-or-later.

-See LICENSE, LICENSE-MIT, and LICENSE-APACHE for details.
+See LICENSE for details.